demidov91/voice/README.md

 `town_over100, Brest, source=region; k=?
 (3.784) r=?
 (0.955)` - there are **too few trusted polling stations** for **big towns in Brest region** (*Baranavičy*, *Pinsk*).
 Brest region coefficient ***3.784*** will be applied for this area-region pair as its coefficient of correlation (*0.955*) is higher than total big towns correlation (*0.839*) and total correlation (*0.895*).

+Similar charts and calculations were done for Tsikhanouskaya votes.

 Outliers: [outliers.csv](outliers.csv)